Mark Hellinger

-Mark John Hellinger (March 21, 1903 - December 21, 1947) was an American journalist, theatre columnist and film producer.
+Mark John Hellinger (March 21, 1903 - December 21, 1947) was an American journalist, theatre columnist, and film producer.

 Biography

 Early life

-Hellinger was born into the Orthodox Jewish family of Mildred "Millie" (nee Fitch) and Pol Hellinger in New York City, but in later life he became a non-practicing Jew.
+Hellinger was born into the Orthodox Jewish family of Mildred "Millie" (née Fitch) and Pol Hellinger in New York City, but in later life he became a non-practicing Jew.
 When he was 15, he organized a student strike at Townsend Harris High School and was expelled for his actions.
 This proved to be the end of his formal education.

 In 1921, Hellinger began working as a waiter and cashier at a Greenwich Village nightclub in order to meet theatre people.
 He later was employed by Lane Bryant to write direct mail advertising for clothing for larger and pregnant women.

 Journalist

 The following year he began his journalistic career as a reporter for Zit's Weekly, a theatrical publication, where he remained for 18 months.

 In 1923, Hellinger moved to the city desk of the New York Daily News.
 He wrote the play None Are So Blind (1923).